 I was about 10 years old when my dad suggested that I create a logo to put on the back of the cards.
 We brainstormed for awhile and came up with this circular logo with a simple pine tree.
 And, so, Aubree Originals was born.

-Since then, my card-making skills have vastly improved and I’ve even developed some strategies that make my creative process more efficient.
-I’ve adapted these ideas for you to learn from and reproduce in your own card-making.
+Since then, my card-making skills have vastly improved (and my logo shrunk, thankfully).
+I’ve even developed some strategies that make my creative process more efficient.
+I’ve adapted these ideas for you to learn from and reproduce in your own card-making!